 To find the fastest VPN, the two most important factors are download and upload speeds.
 Download speeds are most likely the primary concern because when using the internet, it is imperative to get data from remote servers as quickly as possible.
 However, upload speeds can be equally as important for some.
 Gamers, for example, need low server ping in order to register their actions as quickly as possible.

 Read below to see our picks for the fastest VPN, as well as our recommendations for best choice for upload speeds and the VPN with the best speeds while staying as private as possible.
-(For even more VPN options, check out our comprehensive roundup of the best VPNs in all categories.)

 1. Hotspot Shield – Fastest VPN, period